paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-033-chapter-33.md

 (4) the terms of an international agreement or treaty between the Federal Government and a foreign government or an international organization, or the written directions of a foreign government reimbursing the executive agency for the cost of the procurement of the property or services for that government, have the effect of requiring the use of procedures other than competitive procedures;

-(5) subject to [section 3105 of this title](./chapter-031-chapter-31.md#section-3105), a statute expressly authorizes or requires that the procurement be made through another executive agency or from a specified source, or the agency’s need is for a brand-name commercial item for authorized resale;
+(5) subject to [section 3105 of this title](./chapter-031-chapter-31.md#section-3105), a statute expressly authorizes or requires that the procurement be made through another executive agency or from a specified source, or the agency’s need is for a brand-name commercial product for authorized resale;

 (6) the disclosure of the executive agency’s needs would compromise the national security unless the agency is permitted to limit the number of sources from which it solicits bids or proposals; or